Honky Tonk Angel (Patty Loveless album)

 Honky Tonk Angel is the third studio album by American country music artist Patty Loveless.
-With five tracks from the album charting in the Billboard Top Ten Country Singles, including two at #1, it served as a breakthrough album for Loveless.
-The album itself was Loveless' highest charting at #7 on the Country Albums category.
-The two #1 singles were "Chains" and "Timber, I'm Falling in Love".
+With five tracks from the album charting in the Billboard Top Ten Country Singles, including two at No. 1, it served as a breakthrough album for Loveless.
+The album itself was Loveless' highest charting at No. 7 on the Country Albums category.
+The two No. 1 singles were "Chains" and "Timber, I'm Falling in Love".
 Loveless also did a cover of the Lone Justice song, "Don't Toss Us Away", which featured Rodney Crowell on backing vocals.
-The song charted at #5.
-Famed songwriter Kostas had a major role by writing three of the album's tunes, including "Timber, I'm Falling in Love" and "The Lonely Side of Love", which peaked at #6.
+The song charted at No. 5.
+Famed songwriter Kostas had a major role by writing three of the album's tunes, including "Timber, I'm Falling in Love" and "The Lonely Side of Love", which peaked at No. 6.